unexp/biblebot/README.md

 $ npm i
 ```

-Then, make a .env file and set the variable TOKEN as your bot token and CLIENT as the client ID.
+Then, set your variables in the example .env file (and then rename it)

 ## Deployment
 ```sh